Black & White Accounting Limited T/As Black and White Chartered Certified Accountants

 5 Internal disputes

 5.1 If we become aware of a dispute between the parties who own or are in some way involved in the ownership and management of the business, it should be noted that our client is the business and we would not provide information or services to one party without the express knowledge and permission of all parties.
-Unless otherwise agreed by all parties we will continue to supply information to the trading address for the attention of the all directors/partners.
-If conflicting advice, information or instructions are received from different directors or partners in the business we will refer the matter back to the company or partnership and take no further action until all parties have agreed the action to be taken.
+Unless otherwise agreed by all parties we will continue to supply information to the trading address for the attention of all the directors/partners.
+If conflicting advice, information or instructions are received from different directors or partners in the business we will refer the matter back to the company or partnership and take no further action until all parties have agreed on the action to be taken.

 6 Investment services